Art Course Advising & Planning

 - If a Registration HOLDs shows up on the Portal, contact your advisor.
-These are placed on advisees so that you will go to your advisor first.
+These are placed on advisees so that they will go to their advisor first.
 This is especially important in your first years of college.
 Contact the respective office if you have other holds on your registration, such as Financial Aid, etc.

 - Directed Studies, Internships and other non-classroom credits will require a contract (look for "contract" in the course description).
 When it comes time to enroll in one of these courses, get a contract from the Registrar or from the Art Office, and bring it with you to meet with your Advisor.

 - ART P–12 Majors may not take ANY courses while student teaching (usually in your last semester).

 Once you have your courses figured out, and you've met with your Advisor, you can Register for your classes.

 Recommended ART Core Course Sequence Toward Completing a Major in Art*